Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-local-headers.md

 ### Images

-Several options are available to add an image in a title bar. s
+Several options are available to add an image in a title bar.
 #### `srcset` attribute

-We **strongly recommend** to use `srcset` attribute as it is [well supported](https://caniuse.com/srcset) by browsers and allows you to load an image depending on the device of the user.
+We **strongly recommend** to use `srcset` attribute as it is [well supported](https://caniuse.com/srcset) by browsers and allows you to load an image depending on the user's device.
 However, it might introduce a delay to display the image while resizing.

 {{< example class="p-0">}}
 <div class="bg-supporting-pink title-bar">